syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Table.md

 ### Creating a grid

-> Note: You must add Syncfusion.Pdf.Grid namespace to work with PdfGrid.
+N> You must add Syncfusion.Pdf.Grid namespace to work with PdfGrid.

 You can create a PdfGrid by simply specifying the new operator with a proper constructor.
 After assigning data source to the grid, it can be drawn using one of the overloads available in its Draw method.